davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

   _this_, most communications systems around the world are controlled by unjust oligopolies, with high barriers to competition and low barriers to various abuses of power.

-***
+## Conclusion

-So, in conclusion, I find that all the significant concepts in software systems were invented/discovered in the 15 years between 1955 and 1970.
+I find that all the significant concepts in software systems were invented/discovered in the 15 years between 1955 and 1970.
 What have we been doing since then?
 Mostly making things faster, cheaper, more memory-consuming, smaller, cheaper, dramatically less efficient, more secure[^6],